-- If your current Tier 4/Student visa expires prior to 30 June 2022, you must enter the UK prior to the expiry of your student permission rather than 30 June 2022.
+- If your current Student visa/Tier 4 expired prior to 30 June 2022, you must have entered the UK before the expiry of your student permission rather than 30 June 2022.

-Study is restricted under the Graduate Route.
-You will not be able to undertake any programme that usually requires a Student Visa sponsorship, whilst holding a Graduate Route Visa.
+Study is restricted under the Graduate route.
+You will not be able to undertake any programme that usually requires Student visa sponsorship, whilst holding a Graduate route visa.

 For guidance on how to apply for the Graduate visa and the documents you will need during your application, visit the Graduate visa webpages.

-- An application fee of £700 and an Immigration Health Surcharge payment of £624 per year of the visa will be applicable.
+- An application fee and an Immigration Health Surcharge payment will be applicable.
+Further details on these fees can be found on the Graduate visa webpages.
 Applicants are subject to identity, criminality, and security checks.

 Important to know:

-You should not leave the UK whilst you are waiting for the outcome of your Graduate visa application as your application will be treated as withdrawn.
+- You should not leave the UK whilst you are waiting for the outcome of your Graduate visa application as your application will be treated as withdrawn by UKVI.

-If you have any questions about the Graduate Visa/ Route, please contact the Visa and International Student Advice team.
+If you have any questions about the Graduate visa/route, please contact the Visa & International Student Advice team.
 Read our article International student advice & support for further guidance on how to contact the team during this time.

 Further resources about the Graduate Route: